meIIow/college-rideshare-app/README.md

 Once Mongodb is started, go look at http://localhost:3000/userlist All the developers should already be in the database, and are currently displayed here.
 Go look at NUbeRC/views/userlist.jade to see where this is generated.
-Using jade will be super helpful for us to construct our front end, auto generating html for us.